IBM-Bluemix-Docs/ComposeForRedis/reference-architecture.md

 ## Replication

 An {{site.data.keyword.composeForRedis_full}} service uses [Redis Sentinel](https://redis.io/topics/sentinel) to provide high-availability and monitoring for your databases.
-Each service consists of three data nodes; all three run the sentinel process and two run the redis process.
-When you select a region where the serivce is deployed, the three nodes spread over the region's availablity zones, and your data is replicated across them.
-Should one data member become unreachable, your cluster will continue to operate normally.
+Each service consists of three data nodes, and all three run the sentinel process and two run the redis process.
+When you select a region where the service is deployed, the three nodes are spread over the region's availability zones, and your data is replicated across them.
+If a data member becomes unreachable, your cluster continues to operate normally.

 ## Disk Encryption

 All {{site.data.keyword.composeForRedis}} services all have encryption at rest.
-Your data resides on servers that have volume-level encryption enabled.
+Your data resides on servers that are enabled with volume-level encryption.

-Because this is {{site.data.keyword.composeForRedis}} is a managed service, it is possible for {{site.data.keyword.cloud}} Compose operators to see data.
-In addition to the disk encryption, we recommend that if you are storing personal information in your database that you encrypt information before storing it or by using extensions or features to enable encryption on the database itself.
-While these methods may impact usability or performance, it is good practice to ensure that personal information is protected with encryption.
+Because {{site.data.keyword.composeForRedis}} is a managed service, it's possible for {{site.data.keyword.cloud}} Compose operators to see data.
+If you're storing personal information in your database, encrypt it before you store it, or use extensions or features to enable encryption on the database itself.
+While these methods can impact usability or performance, it's good practice to ensure that personal information is protected with encryption.

 ## Auto-scaling